-Christopher Caldwell is passionate about supporting positive change and innovation in the areas of organizational development, sustainability and social responsibility.
-Chris brings passion to ideas and visionary strategy to information intelligence, team organization and reporting to executive level positions in corporations and government.
+Christopher Caldwell is passionate about supporting positive change and innovation in the areas of organizational development, sustainability, and social responsibility.
+Chris brings passion to ideas and strategy to information intelligence, team organization and reporting to executive level positions in corporations and government.
 Chris received an Information Systems Management designation in 2002 from Ryerson University and qualified for project manager credentials from the Project Management Institute in 2011.

 Chris has contributed to a range of organizations across several sectors including corporate, government and not for profits.
-His skills include research and information gathering, indicators and analyses, strategy development, facilitation, education, policy development and report writing.
+His skills include research and information gathering, indicator development and analyses, strategy development, facilitation, education, policy development and report writing.
 He has demonstrated ability to work effectively with boards, leaders, frontline staff and community members.

-Chris has exceptional capacity to translate theory and best practice into practical, implementable solutions.
-His skills and passion for people, potential, social and environmental innovation and familiarity with systems and sustainable development supported a range of projects including a carbon calculator for Peel Regional government working with community stakeholders; conducting environmental scans; performing market research, and development of strategy for the reduction of the operational footprint for Canada’s largest employment area around the Greater Toronto Area Airport and also technology transfer to the Indian Business Centre in Hyderabad through a CIDA funded project with the Ontario Centre for Environmental Technology Advancement (now BLOOM).
+Chris has an exceptional capacity to translate theory and best practice into practical, implementable solutions.
+His skills and passion for people, potential, social and environmental innovation and familiarity with systems and sustainable development supported a range of projects including a carbon calculator for Peel Regional government working with community stakeholders; conducting environmental scans; performing market research, and development of strategy for the reduction of the operational footprint of Canada’s largest employment area around the Greater Toronto Area Airport and also technology transfer to the Indian Business Centre in Hyderabad through a CIDA funded project with the Ontario Centre for Environmental Technology Advancement (now BLOOM).

 The process of organizational development is a consciously planned, systematic and controlled attempt to make an organization as a whole more effective by staging interventions in the systems and processes of which it is composed.
 I challenge beliefs and assumptions, examine mental models and help develop perspectives that unite for peak collaboration around a vision.
+I look to drive productivity by increasing engagement, collaboration, and innovation, and help managent in redefining their workplace.

-I employ organizational skills, people skills, leadership skills, and process skills.
-Organizational skills include the ability to redesign organizational structures to increase both productivity and accountability.
-People skills include the ability to design systems that facilitate trust, creativity and improved performance.
-In addition, I will ensure I am able to explain the results of my assessments and recommendations to clients who may be strongly resistant to perceived criticism.
-Through one-on-one coaching I help others bring the organization’s mission to life and passion to their work and into their lives.
+People skills include the ability to design systems that facilitate trust, creativity, and improved performance.
+In addition, I ensure I am able to explain the results of my performance assessments and recommendations to clients who may be strongly resistant to perceived criticism.
+Through one-on-one coaching, I help others bring the organization’s mission to life and passion to their work and into their lives.

-My first edition of Beyond Corporate Responsibility: The New Organizational Consciousness is available at Amazon
+First edition of Beyond Corporate Responsibility: The New Organizational Consciousness is available at Amazon

-My experience and savvy includes:
+Experience and savvy includes:

-- Form relationships for improving communications and processes
+- Relationship building, communications and mapping processes

 - Research and information gathering

-- Assessing organizational policies and procedures
+- Assessing organizational effectiveness

 - Jim Carrey delivers a dose of PERSPECTIVE during the Golden Globe Awards